 What is it like to live with illiteracy?

-Filling out a check in the grocery store, checking to see if your bill is accurate, reading to your children, helping them with homework, writing a thank you note, reading on the job manuals, understanding your way around a computer or simply just reading a good book...
-These activities are second nature for so many of us.
-About 10% of adults in Prince William County find them difficult or impossible to do.
-That's about 30,000 people.
+Writing a check in the grocery store, helping your children homework or reading to them, writing a thank you note, understanding how to operate a computer or simply just reading a good book, these activities are second nature for many of us.
+About 10% of adults, approximately 30,000 people, in Prince William County find them difficult or impossible to do.

 Literacy is an evolving term and continuously redefines itself to meet our changing society.
-Basically, it means to have the skills necessary to function effectively in many areas of our lives including problem solving and higher level reasoning skills.
-Literacy is a range of tools that help people help themselves and their children.
+Simply put, it means to have the skills necessary to function effectively in many areas of our lives, including, but not limited to, problem solving and higher level reasoning skills.
+Literacy is a range of tools that help people help both themselves and their children.
 It is not an end in itself but a means to a better quality of life.
 (National Institute for Literacy, 1998).

 Illiteracy affects adults from all walks of life.
 Every socio-economic, cultural and ethnic class is represented at LVA-PW.
 While many students are native English speakers, a growing number are designated as English as a Second Language (ESL) students.
 Some ESL students may have not had the opportunity to finish school in their native country.
-Many of them are literate and functioning in their native language but unable to function productively in this country until their English literacy skills improve.
+Many of them are literate and functioning in their native language but struggle with to functioning productively in this country until their English literacy skills improve.

 According to the U.S. Department of Commerce, Bureau of the Census, the current population of Prince William County (PWC) is approximately 364,200.
 We can be proud of the fact that 84.7% of adults 25 years and older living in Prince William County have a high school diploma or higher, and some 32.8% have a bachelor's degree or higher (the national average is 27%).
 But, there are some 15.3% (30,700) of the population 25 years and older (200,700) that have not earned even a high school diploma- 16,700 of which have less than a 9th grade education level, and 14,100 of whom have a 9-12 grade education with no diploma.